Lannemezan: Demographic evolution

-In 2017, the commune had 5,837 inhabitants, making it the most populous commune in the canton of La Vallée de la Barousse, the second most populous commune in the arrondissement of Bagnères-de-Bigorre and the fifth most populous commune in Hautes-Pyrénées.
+In 2023, the commune had 5,811 inhabitants, making it the second most populous commune in the arrondissement of Bagnères-de-Bigorre and the fifth most populous commune in Hautes-Pyrénées.

-Population distribution and age structure

-The population of Lannemezan counts more women than men: 50.7% women.
-The age structure of the commune of Lannemezan in 2017 is shown below.

 Education

 Lannemezan is part of the Academy of Toulouse.
 All of the establishments in the town are summarised in the table below.

 Nursery and primary schools

 Since the closure of the Groupe Scolaire de la Demi-Lune at the beginning of the 21st century due to lack of staff, four school groups are present in the city.